Quantum Interference & Entanglement

 To monitor the behavior of the laser diode, every student is asked to measure the 405 nm laser light power as a function of the supplied current.
 Use a power meter (ask the staff if you cannot find it in the room.
 The meter is shared among many experiments.)
 Start from 0 mA (or the lowest you can get) and measure the power of 405 nm laser light right after the optical isolator.
 Make sure the wavelength setting of the power meter is set to 405 nm (why?).
 Measure up to 100 mA.
 Include the plot in your lab report.

 Because the separation between the BBOs is so small, the down-converted photons from each BBO essentially travel along the same cone to the detectors.
 This means that the horizontally polarized pairs are indistinguishable from the vertically polarized pairs until we perform a polarization measurement on them.
-In the quantum mechanical picture, each pair of down-converted photons is in a superposition of vertical and horizontal polarization until a measurement collapses the wavefunction into one state or the other.
+In a quantum mechanical picture, each pair of down-converted photons is in a superposition of vertical and horizontal polarization until a measurement collapses the wavefunction into one state or the other.
 The evolution of the quantum state of the system from emission to down-conversion is summarized below in bra-ket notation with the assumption that the BBOs are perpendicular.
 H and V refer to horizontally and vertically polarized states of a pump photon, respectively, and h and v refer to horizontally and vertically polarized states of a down-converted photon. hh and vv are short for the combined state of a pair of down-converted photons, and φ is the polarization angle of the pump beam.

-The probability of detecting a given polarization depends on the polarization angle of the laser.
-You can effectively change the polarization angle of the laser to your liking by adjusting the angle of the 405-nm half-wave plate (between the two steering mirrors).
+The probability of detecting a given polarization depends on the polarization of the pump laser.
+You can adjust the polarization of the pump laser by rotating the 405-nm half-wave plate located between the two steering mirrors.